opentext/storyteller/docs/stl/emp2stl.md

 ### Multiline Text

+Multiline texts help us to understand a concept of _paragraphs_ and associated _paragraph styles_ as well as _lists_ (_bullets_ and _numbering_).

 #### Plain Paragraphs

-Now instead of just a single line of text we can split it to several paragraphs.
-This way we can investigate concept of _paragraph block_ along with it's associated style.
+Now instead of just a single line of text we can split the "Hello Opentext!" phrase to several paragraphs.
+This way we can investigate concept of _paragraphs_ along with associated _paragraph style_ properties.

 If we compare the new [paragraphs.json](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/pfdesigns/docbuilder/empower/input/paragraphs.json) with previous [hello_opentext.json](https://rawgit.com/opentext/storyteller/master/docplatform/distribution/py/pfdesigns/docbuilder/empower/input/hello_opentext.json) we get the following differences: